HilmiZul/epkl3/README.md

 # e-PKL
-I just build a simple app for manage PKL(Praktik Kerja Lapangan) data like agency/company, application letter and guidance/mentoring.
-This app use for SMK (TKJ & RPL) 😛.
+I build a simple app for manage PKL(Praktik Kerja Lapangan) data like agency/company, application letter and guidance/mentoring.

 # Build with 💜
 * Python 3.7